-Malaysia is a major SMS market which is continuing to grow in size.
+Malaysia is a major SMS market that is continuing to grow in size.
 Along with this growth however, many problems are arising.
 Carriers in Malaysia are implementing more and more spam filters to prevent A2P traffic reaching their network via international SS7 routes.

-Spam filters can sometimes return in fake delivery receipts and don’t discriminate between spam and legitimate traffic.
-Therefore, you may think the route is working fine when it is not, in reality a large amount of messages on low cost signalling routes are being blocked.
-Nexmo is pleased to announce that we are now using a direct connection to all networks in Malaysia.
-This will improve the “real” delivery ratio and allow sensitive applications such as financial alerts and password delivery to reach the phone.
-It is a high-quality, stable route which in combination with our adaptive routing will help to guarantee message delivery in Malaysia.
+Spam filters can sometimes return fake delivery receipts and don’t discriminate between spam and legitimate traffic.
+Therefore, you may think the route is working fine when it is not.
+In reality, a large amount of messages on low cost signaling routes are being blocked.

+Vonage uses a direct connection to all networks in Malaysia.
+This improves the real delivery ratio and allows sensitive applications such as financial alerts and password delivery to reach the phone.
+It is a high-quality, stable route which, in combination with our adaptive routing, will help to guarantee message delivery in Malaysia.

-Please note that "RM 0.00 " (with a space after the last 0) may be added to message bodies.
-This is done to inform end users that they were not charged to receive this message.
-If you have not added this to your message body, the operator will automatically add it and may compromise the maximum length of your SMS.
+"RM0.00 ," "RM0.0 ," or "RM0 " (with a space after the last 0) may be added to message bodies.
+This is done to inform end users that they were not charged to receive these messages.
+If you have not added this to your message body, the operator will automatically add it and this may compromise the maximum length of your SMS.

-There are no other additional content restrictions beyond those in our Acceptable Use Policy
+There are no other additional content restrictions beyond those in our Acceptable Use Policy.

 Unicode is supported.